Happy Monster Band: Production

-The music was written and performed by indie rock band Tally Hall.
+The music was written and performed by Rob Cantor, Joe Hawley, and Zubin Sedghi from indie rock band Tally Hall.
 The characters and concept for the show were created by children's book author and illustrator, Don Carter.
 Judy Rothman Rofé wrote all the episodes in Season One and five of the episodes in Season Two.

+The shorts have been edited to replace the mention of the playhousedisney.com website with the one for a corresponding country, most notably playhousedisney.co.uk for the UK dub and playhousedisney.de for the German dub, and disneyjunior.com after Playhouse Disney rebranded as Disney Junior.

 Broadcast

 In the United Kingdom, the show was shown on Playhouse Disney/Disney Junior from October 5, 2007, to 2014.